6 min reading

 More history: DORA

-It should be noted that NIS is not the only cybersecurity regulation, there is also DORA (Digital Operational Resilience Act, EU 2020/0266), the EU cybersecurity regulation for the financial sector, which came into force on Jan.
-16, 2023.
+It should be noted that NIS is not the only cybersecurity regulation, there is also DORA (Digital Operational Resilience Act, EU 2020/0266), the EU cybersecurity regulation for the financial sector, that entered into force on 16 January 2023 and will apply as of 17 January 2025.

 DORA applies very broadly and covers all authorized European financial entities, 20 types in total (including banks, investment firms, insurers, accounting firms and trading platforms), and their critical ICT suppliers.
 There are several differences between DORA and NIS2, but in general, DORA is more comprehensive and stringent than NIS2, so companies that comply with DORA also comply with NIS.
 For organizations that are subject to DORA - and only if they are - DORA prevails over NIS2.